dmbarbour/wikilon/docs/ABCRT.md

 Accelerators on texts are limited without an index, requiring a linear scan of the binary.
 However, this could be mitigated by encouraging programmers to model large texts using a finger-tree or other rope model.

-### Garbage and Memory Recycling
+### Trashed Data and Memory Recycling

 Assuming a value that might be relevant or linear but that will not be used, annotate it as garbage with `{&trash}`.
 This allows the runtime to recycle the memory immediately.
 A placeholder is left, requiring only a small constant amount of space.
 Attempting to observe the placeholder will appear as a type error.
 The value will preserve known substructural attributes of the original (with pending values or parallel futures treated as linear).

 ## Shared Blocks and Internal Bytecode

 I need high performance, non-copying, compact, shared memory blocks of code.
-This is essential for performance.
+The 'sharing' is performance essential for tight loops of code (because fixpoint copies code).
+But sharing for `wikrt_move()` could be very convenient.
+This is most essential for performance.
 I must be able to:

-* interpret directly out of a byte string
+* interpret program directly from the shared byte string
 * reference sub-blocks as sub-regions of the byte string
-* reference large texts or binaries in the byte string
+* reference large texts or binaries from the byte string

 To simplify internal references, I must separate tracking of dependencies vs. access to stowed data.
 Value sharing will be limited to blocks and binaries, I think.
 And for data that can be efficiently represented as blocks or binaries, such as texts.

 Anyhow, I need a representation for bytecode that is suitable for this compact usage.
 I might include a 'stop' or 'yield' bytecode to simplify termination.

+## Debugging

+### Printf Style Debugging (High Priority)

+At least for the short term, something like Haskell's `Debug.Trace` (i.e. debug by printf) could be very convenient.
+This would allow output of warnings, debug traces, etc..
+This is feasible by annotation.
+E.g. use of `{&trace} :: ∀e.(text * e)→(trashed text * e)` writing the given text to an output stream.
+For the 95% use case, this should be sufficient to support a finite size trace buffer (e.g. of 64kB) and simply truncate messages beyond that point. (*Note:* Trashing the argument is convenient for efficient destructive processing.)

+An interesting variant is to trace arbitrary *values* instead.
+This would enable very flexible expression of outputs, e.g. including output of infinite streams or reactive machines.
+But I'm not convinced that this would actually serve any practical use case for debugging.

+### Stack/Continuation Traces (Low Priority)

+It might be convenient to somehow emit stack traces when debugging.
+This is feasible if we introduce locators in our code, i.e. such that I can scan the continuation and find all the current markers.
+But I'm not convinced of this technique.

+### Rendering Programs (Long Term)

+What I'd really like to do for debugging is 'render' the environment and its evolution, zooming in where the error (e.g. an assertion failure) occurs.
+This can benefit from recomputing purely functional behaviors.